+Lorraine came about as the solution to a conundrum.
 The littles and I wanted to give their awesome principal a Christmas gift.
 I remembered her helping students out of cars at the drop off door in the snow…with no hat or head/ear covering of any sort.
 I don’t know if she just forgot, or if she didn’t want to mess up her hair.
-So I came up with a quick ear warmer pattern that buttons in the back.
-This is a great way to keep ears warm, without a lot of damage to styled hair!
+So I came up with Lorraine – a quick ear warmer pattern that buttons in the back.
+Lorraine is a great way to keep ears warm, without a lot of damage to styled hair!

 Yarn: Size 5, Bulky weight, Loops & Threads Charisma used in sample